 33Ahithophel was the king’s counselor, and Hushai the Archite was the king’s friend;

-34and after Ahithophel was Jehoiada the son of Benaiah, and Abiathar; and the captain of the king’s army was Joab.
+34and after Ahithophel was Jehoiada the son of Benaiah, and Abiathar; and the commander of the king’s army was Joab.

-1David assembled all the officials of Israel, the chiefs of the tribes and the captains of the companies who served the king by division, and the captains of thousands and the captains of hundreds, and the rulers over all the substance and possessions of the king and of his sons, with the officers and the mighty men, even all the mighty men of valor, to Jerusalem.
+1David assembled all the officials of Israel to Jerusalem: the leaders of the tribes and the commanders of the divisions who served the king, and the commanders of thousands and the commanders of hundreds, and the officials over all the property and possessions of the king and of his sons, with the officers and the mighty men, all the mighty men of valor.

 2Then David the king stood up on his feet and said, “Hear me, my brothers and my people!
-As for me, it was in my heart to build a house of rest for the ark of the covenant of Yahweh and for the footstool of our God, and I had prepared for the building.
+As for me, it was in my heart to build a permanent house for the ark of the covenant of Yahweh and for the footstool of our God, and I had prepared to build.

 3But God said to me, ‘You are not to build a house for my name, because you are a man of wars and have shed blood.’

-4“However Yahweh, the God of Israel, chose me out of all the house of my father to be king over Israel forever.
-For he has chosen Judah to be ruler, and in the house of Judah, the house of my father, and among the sons of my father he took pleasure in me to make me king over all Israel.
+4“However Yahweh, the God of Israel, chose me out of all the house of my father, that there would be a king over Israel forever.
+For he has chosen the tribe of Judah to be ruler, and in the house of Judah, he chose the house of my father, and among the sons of my father he took pleasure in me to make me king over all Israel.

-5Of all my sons (for Yahweh has given me many sons), he has chosen Solomon my son to sit on the throne of Yahweh’s kingdom over Israel.
+5Of all my sons (for Yahweh has given me many sons), he has chosen Solomon my son to sit on the throne of the kingdom of Yahweh, that is, over Israel.

-7I will establish his kingdom forever if he continues to do my commandments and my ordinances as he does today.’
+7I will establish his kingdom continually if he continues to do my commandments and my ordinances as he does today.’

-8“Now therefore, in the sight of all Israel, the assembly of Yahweh and in the audience of our God, observe and seek out all the commandments of Yahweh your God, that you may possess this good land and leave it for an inheritance to your children after you forever.
+8“Now therefore, in the sight of all Israel, the assembly of Yahweh, and in the audience of our God, keep and search out all the commandments of Yahweh your God, so that you may continue to possess this good land and leave it for an inheritance to your children after you forever.

-9“You, Solomon my son, know the God of your father, and serve him with a perfect heart and with a willing mind; for Yahweh searches all hearts, and understands all the imaginations of the thoughts.
-If you seek him, he will be found by you; but if you forsake him, he will cast you off forever.
+9“You, Solomon my son, know the God of your father and serve him with a wholly devoted heart and with a willing mind, for Yahweh searches all hearts and understands every motive of the thoughts.
+If you search for him, he will be found by you, but if you forsake him, he will abandon you forever.

-10Take heed now, for Yahweh has chosen you to build a house for the sanctuary.
+10Consider now that Yahweh has chosen you to build a house as a Holy Place for him.
 Be strong, and do it.”

-11Then David gave to Solomon his son the pattern of the porch of the temple, and of its houses and of its treasuries, and of the upper rooms of it and of the inner rooms of it, and of the place of the mercy seat;
+11Then David gave to Solomon his son the pattern of the vestibule of the temple, and of its buildings, and of its treasuries, and of its upper rooms, and of its inner rooms, and of the place of the mercy seat;

-12and the pattern of all that he had by the Spirit, for the courts of the house of Yahweh and for all the surrounding rooms, for the treasuries of God’s house and for the treasuries of the dedicated things;
+12and the pattern of all that he had by the spirit in him for the courts of the house of Yahweh and for all the surrounding rooms, for the treasuries of the house of God and for the treasuries of the dedicated gifts,

-13also for the divisions of the priests and the Levites, and for all the work of the service of the house of Yahweh and for all the vessels of service in the house of Yahweh;
+13and for the divisions of the priests and the Levites, and for all the work of the service of the house of Yahweh.
+And also for all the articles used to serve in the house of Yahweh,

-15by weight also for the lampstands of gold, and for its lamps of gold, by weight for every lampstand and for its lamps; and for the lampstands of silver, by weight for every lampstand and for its lamps, according to the use of every lampstand;
+15and gold by weight for the menorahs of gold and for its lamps of gold, by weight for every menorah and for its lamps.
+And for the menorahs of silver, he gave by weight for every menorah and for its lamps, according to the use of every menorah;

-16and the gold by weight for the tables of show bread, for every table; and silver for the tables of silver;
+16and the gold by weight for the tables of the Bread of the Presence, for every table; and silver for the tables of silver;

 17and the forks and the basins and the cups of pure gold; and for the golden bowls by weight for every bowl, and for the silver bowls by weight for every bowl;

-18and for the altar of incense refined gold by weight; and gold for the pattern of the chariot, that is, the cherubim that spread out their wings and covered the ark of the covenant of Yahweh.
+18and refined gold by weight for the altar of incense; and gold for the pattern of the chariot, that is, the cherubim that spread out their wings and covered the ark of the covenant of Yahweh.

-1David the king said to all the assembly, “Solomon my son, whom alone God has chosen, is yet young and tender, and the work is great; for the palace is not for man, but for Yahweh God.
+1David the king said to all the assembly, “Solomon my son, the one whom God has chosen, is young and tender, and the work is great, because the palace is not for a man, but for Yahweh God.

-2Now I have prepared with all my might for the house of my God the gold for the things of gold, and the silver for the things of silver, and the bronze for the things of bronze, the iron for the things of iron, and wood for the things of wood; onyx stones and stones to be set, stones for inlaid work and of various colors, and all kinds of precious stones, and marble stones in abundance.
+2Now I have prepared with all my might for the house of my God the gold for the things made of gold, and the silver for the things made of silver, and the bronze for the things made of bronze, the iron for the things made of iron, and wood for the things made of wood; onyx stones and stones to be set, stones for inlaid work and of various colors, and all kinds of precious stones, and marble stones in abundance.

-3In addition, because I have set my affection on the house of my God, since I have a treasure of my own of gold and silver, I give it to the house of my God, over and above all that I have prepared for the holy house,
+3In addition, because I have set my affection on the house of my God, since I have a treasure of my own of gold and silver, I give it to the house of my God in addition to all that I have prepared for the holy house,

-4even 3,000 talents of gold of the gold of Ophir, and 7,000 talents of refined silver with which to overlay the walls of the houses;
+43,000 talents of gold of the gold of Ophir, and 7,000 talents of refined silver with which to overlay the walls of the buildings;

 5of gold for the things of gold, and of silver for the things of silver, and for all kinds of work to be made by the hands of artisans.
-Who then offers willingly to consecrate himself this day to Yahweh?”
+Who then is willing to give generously to Yahweh today?”

-6Then the leaders of the fathers’ households, and the officials of the tribes of Israel, and the captains of thousands and of hundreds, with the rulers over the king’s work, offered willingly;
+6Then the leaders of the fathers’ households, and the officials of the tribes of Israel, and the commanders of thousands and of hundreds, with the rulers over the king’s work, gave willingly;

 7and they gave for the service of God’s house of gold 5,000 talents and 10,000 darics, and of silver 10,000 talents, and of bronze 18,000 talents, and of iron 100,000 talents.

-8They with whom precious stones were found gave them to the treasure of the house of Yahweh under the hand of Jehiel the Gershonite.
+8And whoever had precious stones gave them to the treasury of the house of Yahweh under the hand of Jehiel the Gershonite.

-9Then the people rejoiced, because they offered willingly, because with a perfect heart they offered willingly to Yahweh; and David the king also rejoiced with great joy.
+9Then the people rejoiced because they offered willingly, because with a wholly devoted heart they offered willingly to Yahweh; and David the king also rejoiced with great joy.

-10Therefore David blessed Yahweh before all the assembly, and David said, “You are blessed, Yahweh, the God of Israel our father, forever and ever.
+10So David blessed Yahweh in the sight of the whole assembly, and David said, “You are blessed forever and ever, Yahweh, the God of Israel our father.

 11Yours, Yahweh, is the greatness, the power, the glory, the victory, and the majesty!
 For all that is in the heavens and in the earth is yours.
 Yours is the kingdom, Yahweh, and you are exalted as head above all.